Dyson Type A Battery

 thingiverse

-I have an old Dyson DC35 and the battery was dying.
-Looked online and you can buy a replacement battery pretty cheap from the usual suspects.
-I decided that I wanted to go ridiculous and make my own using the original board in my existing battery.
-This battery uses 12x 18650 batteries in a 6S 2P configuration, I used LG HG2 batteries for the high current (I probably could have gotten more capacity out of lower current batteries due to the 2P design but these are what I had on hand), all of the original electronics, and a 5s battery tester which I got from ebay.
-Additional hardware includes 3x M3 threaded inserts, and 3x M3 x 20~25mm bolts.
-Support material is only required on the overhang on the top part of the neck, and on the shoulder at the front of the side pieces. everything else can be bridged I may remake this with thicker walls, but for now it seems to be holding up fine.
-If you aren't familiar with working with lithium batteries please don't make this.
-Lithium batteries can leak harmful chemicals, catch fire, or even explode.
-You may think that my welds look pretty rough, that's because they are :).
-Final note, I used to be able to vacuum 1 room, now I can vacuum the whole house on MAX setting and still have 75% left.
-P.S.
-Some Dyson battery BMS are programmed to brick if the voltage drops below a certain level.
-Disconnect the BMS at your own risk.
-You may want to make before you break just in case :)
+I've got an old Dyson DC35 and its battery was on its last legs, so I started researching online and found that replacement batteries are pretty affordable from various sellers.
+I decided to take it a step further by building my own using the original board from my existing battery.
+This custom battery packs 12 LG HG2 cells in a 6S 2P configuration, which is perfect for high-current applications.
+Although lower current batteries might have given me more capacity due to the 2P design, I used what I had on hand, and it worked out fine.
+The original electronics are still intact, and I added a 5s battery tester from eBay.
+To build this custom battery, you'll need some additional hardware like M3 threaded inserts and M3 x 20~25mm bolts.
+The support material is only required for the overhang on top of the neck and the shoulder at the front of the side pieces; everything else can be bridged together seamlessly.
+I might remake this with thicker walls in the future, but for now, it's holding up just fine.
+If you're not familiar with working with lithium batteries, please don't attempt to make this – they can leak toxic chemicals, catch fire, or even explode.
+As a bonus, I used to be able to vacuum one room on my old battery, but now I can clean the entire house on MAX setting and still have 75% of the power left.
+Just a friendly reminder: some Dyson battery BMS are programmed to brick if the voltage drops below a certain level, so disconnect them at your own risk – it's always better to be safe than sorry!

 With this file you will be able to print Dyson Type A Battery with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Dyson Type A Battery.